CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

           - resources: [example-resource]
 ```

-In the above example, `step-1`, `step-2`, and `step-3` are all performed in parallel with eachother.
+In the above example, `step-1`, `step-2`, and `step-3` are all performed in parallel with each other.

 #### Example 3: Mixed Scheduling